13th Anniversary Newsletter & Membership Renewal Campaign

 The Executive will be meeting in the next few weeks to discuss the club’s operations for the upcoming season.
-If you would like to be involved, please send an email to bryan(at)wcnordic.com.
+If you would like to be involved, please drop a line to firstname.lastname@example.org.
 Details will be forwarded to you.

 Trail Work and Grooming (The heartbeat of the WCNSC!)

 Maintaining older grooming equipment continues to be the biggest challenge for our small ski club.
-An investment was made into repairs for the ‘Bombi’ this year, hopefully eliminating the need for troublesome trail repairs over the winter.
-Many thanks to the volunteers involved in trail maintenance and grooming this year.
+Further investments were made into the ‘Bombi’ this year, adding new tires and refurbishing some engine parts.
+Many thanks to the volunteers involved in trail maintenance and grooming.
 In particular, club member Peter Sawyer, who continues to put extensive hours into the driving of the Bombi and Skandic to keep the trails in tip-top shape.

 Don’t try to second guess trail conditions by looking out your window!

-The view from the kitchen or living room window is seldom the same as the view while skiing on the Perimeter Trail!
-Conditions vary greatly across this region and it is seldom possible to predict the quality of the ski experience on these trails.
+The snow conditions you see from the kitchen or living room window are seldom the same as the conditions on the Perimeter Trail!
+Snow accumulations and conditions vary greatly across this region and it is nearly impossible to predict the quality of the ski experience on these trails.
 Aggressive grooming creates a refrigeration effect that will protect trails through mild spells.

-Very few members took advantage of the snow phone last year.
-Consequently, this taped report of current trail conditions in the park will no longer be offered.
-Instead, our efforts to maintain this service will be managed exclusively through the website.
+Please check the website before you head out skiing.
 The conditions are posted after every grooming or significant weather event.
 Please recognize that you may see an older date on this “Current Conditions” part of the site – this simply implies that the conditions have not changed since the site was last updated.